CSCfi/csc-user-guide/docs/apps/chembl.md

 *   ChEMBL 26

+## License
+The ChEMBL data is made available on a [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/)

 ## Usage
 CSC mirrors the ChEMBL SQL database in a locally installed MySQL server.
 The usage of this database is done with MySQL client programs only.
 No graphical interface is provided.